Alexisvib/Project2-Track-Of-The-Month/README.md

 define('APP_DB_USER', 'your_db_user_wich_is_not_root');
 define('APP_DB_PWD', 'your_db_password');
 ```
-4. Import `track.sql` in your SQL server,
+4. Import `track.sql` in your SQL server
+I have destroy data from the table "User", there is only one user in the table : login "admin" => password "admin"

-5. Run the internal PHP webserver with `php -S localhost:8000 -t public/`.
+6. Run the internal PHP webserver with `php -S localhost:8000 -t public/`.
 The option `-t` with `public` as parameter means your localhost will target the `/public` folder.
-6. Go to `localhost:8000` with your favorite browser.
+7. Go to `localhost:8000` with your favorite browser.

 ### Windows Users